Trenzo55/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond script will remove permission from all user except o group 9-John_Doe set the mode to 753
-10-mirror_permissions script will mirror permissions 11-directories_permissions will give execute permission to dir and sub dir
+10-mirror_permissions script will mirror permissions 11-directories_permissions will give execute permission to dir and sub dir 12-directory_permissions creates a directory with a certain permission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~